Here is a bit of information that you will not

 the term also implies any quality of life issues relating to this lack

-of access.
 Energy poverty exists when the required infrastructure is not in

 place for energy delivery, most often electricity.